The Best Savings Accounts in Delaware for 2023

 Wilmington, Delaware downtown area

-Savings accounts at FDIC-insured institutions have long been a place where you can safely store your money for a future financial goal or as a rainy day fund.
-And today, there are more options than ever that allow you to keep your money in a savings account while earning a high rate of interest.
+Savings accounts at FDIC-insured institutions have long been a safe place to store money for a future financial goal or as a rainy-day fund.
+Today, there are more options than ever that allow you to keep your money in a savings account while earning a high rate of interest.

 If you live in Delaware, you have plenty of options for where to open your savings account.
 In this guide, we’ll help you find the best savings account for you based on your needs.